Hulme: Industrial Revolution

 The Industrial Revolution brought development to the area, and jobs to the poor, carrying coal from the 'starvationers' (very narrow canal boats), to be carted off along Deansgate.

-Many cotton mills and a railway link to Hulme soon followed, and thousands of people came to work in the rapidly expanding mills in the city.
+Many cotton mills and railway links to Hulme soon followed, with the town served by the Mid-Cheshire line railway and the Manchester, South Junction and Altrincham Railway, as well as the Manchester Carriage and Tramways Company.
+Thousands of people came to work in the rapidly expanding mills in the city.
 The number of people living in Hulme multiplied 50-fold during the first half of the 19th century.
 Housing had to be built rapidly, and space was limited, which resulted in low-quality housing interspersed with the myriad smoking chimneys of the mills and the railway.
-Added to the lack of sanitation and rampant spread of disease, this gave an extremely low quality of life for residents.
 Reports of the time suggest that at times the air quality became so poor that poisonous fumes and smoke literally "blocked out the sun" for long periods.

 In the Irish Poor Report of 1836 the Deputy Constable of the Township of Manchester, Joseph Sadler Thomas, found that the Irish were so fiercely neighbourly in Little Ireland (located on the other side of the River Medlock, just north of Hulme Ward) and the larger Irish area of Angel Meadow (north-east of Victoria Station, on the other side of central Manchester from Hulme) that: "if a legal execution of any kind is to be made, either for rent or debt, or for taxes, the officer who serves the process almost always applies to me for assistance to protect him; and, in affording that protection, my officers are often maltreated by brickbats and other missiles".

 Hulme Hall was demolished in 1840 with the construction of the Bridgewater Canal.
 By 1844, the situation had grown so serious that Manchester Borough Council had to pass a law banning further building.
 However, the thousands of "slum" homes that were already built continued to be lived in, and many were still in use into the first half of the 20th century.